vermouthyyj/MovieApp/README.md

 - GetMoviePrice: /movie/{movieID}/price
   : This API returns the price of the movie

-### Highlights

-The getMovies function may not always return the movie list reliably due to potential issues with the real-world API.
-Therefore,

-1. a retry mechanism has been implemented to recall the real-world API in case it returns an unsuccessful response code.
-2. Movies from both providers are fetched asynchronously using Task.WhenAll.

-The getPrice API retrieves the price attribute from the getMovieDetail API.
-However, due to potential unreliability in obtaining the required detail from getMovieDetail, we have implemented

-1. a retry mechanism.
-This mechanism allows the getPrice API to be recalled up to three times, ensuring that the API returns the price if it exists.

 ## Step by step to run the client locally